 Sumit has also invested Rs 1.40 lakh in stocks.
 He should continue with them only if he has the required skills and time to invest directly in stocks.
 Otherwise, he should shift to equity mutual funds.

 Action: Reduce the number of funds.
-Invest in multi-cap funds.
+Invest in flexi-cap funds.

 Keep in mind

 - It's always desirable that you start investing early in life as you will be able to reach your financial goals faster and more comfortably.

 - Marriage increases your financial responsibilities.
 Make changes to your financial plan accordingly.

 - Don't rely only on the employer-provided health cover.
 Buy your own health insurance as well.
 Take into account the co-payment and sub-limit clauses.